Let’s talk about BREATH HOLDING SPELLS in infants.

 We will be waiting until the month end to get the blood test done again to check if there is any improvement in iron levels.
 We are keeping our fingers crossed, can’t see our little baby suffer like this.

-ETA– I have a great news to share with you all, as you may have read above how Nemit experienced Breath Holding Spells and how his low Iron Levels played a major role in those freaking episodes.
+ETA– I have great news to share with you all, as you may have read above how Nemit experienced Breath Holding Spells and how his low Iron Levels played a major role in those freaking episodes.
 It was back in July when we started with a dose of Iron and apparently, Nemit’s body rejected it resulting in the severe case of indigestion.
-We were too scared to start with another medicine hence made few changes in his diet and incorporated lots of iron-rich food into daily meals.
+We were too scared to start with another medicine.
+Hence made few changes in his diet and incorporated lots of iron-rich food into daily meals.

-We went for another blood test in the first week of September and were pleasantly surprised to see the reports, it was a miracle for us, without giving medicine we were able to bring Nemit’s iron levels in normal range.
+We went for another blood test in the first week of September and were pleasantly surprised to see the reports.
+It was a miracle for us, without giving medicine we were able to bring Nemit’s iron levels in normal range.
 You can have a look at the above-attached report.